Mayra Gómez Kemp

+Life and career

-Mayra Cristina Gómez Martínez Kemp Febles was born the 14th of February, 1948 in Havana, Cuba.
-She is the daughter of two famous Cuban artists, Ramiro Gómez Kemp and Velia Martínez.
-She has an older sister named Georgina, who is an accountant in Miami.
-On the first of February, 1960, her family moved to Puerto Rico, later moving to Venezuela and finally settling in Miami.
-In 1967, as a college student she appeared in the B-movie The Death Curse of Tartu, under the stage name Mayra Christine.
+Mayra Cristina Gómez Martínez Kemp Febles was born on 14 February 1948 in Havana, Cuba.
+She was the daughter of two famous Cuban artists, Ramiro Gómez Kemp and Velia Martínez.
+She had an older sister named Georgina, who is an accountant in Miami.
+On 1 February 1960, her family moved to Puerto Rico, later moving to Venezuela and finally settling in Miami.
+In 1966, as a college student she appeared in the William Grefé-directed "B"-movie The Death Curse of Tartu, under the stage name Mayra Christine.
 In the 1970s, Mayra went to Spain to perform in the Spanish theatrical production of The Rocky Horror Show.
 On stage, she worked alongside Argentine actor Alberto Berco who played the role of the narrator, who in time became her husband.

 In 1976, when the successful Televisión Española game show Un, dos, tres... responda otra vez returned to television to be broadcast in color for the first time, Mayra auditioned for the role of one of the secretaries on the program.
 Although she wasn't selected as a secretary, she was hired to perform small roles as a comic actress on the show and Mayra's appearances made her famous by the time she left the show in 1977.

 That year, Mayra teamed with two of the show's former secretaries, María Durán and Beatriz Escudero, to form the pop vocal band Trío Acuario (Aquarius Trio because that was the zodiac sign of all three women).
 With Mayra as lead vocalist, they enjoyed a brief but intense popularity thanks to their vocal skills and their charmingly sexy image, scoring a summer hit with Rema, Rema, Marinero ("Row, Row, Sailor").
 Mayra left the group in 1978 to pursue a solo career, recording the album Una Dama (One Lady), which included her cover of Julio Ramos's anti-abortion pop hit "No Te Dejan Nacer" ("They Won't Let You Be Born").

 She began her career as a television presenter on Television Española programs such as 625 Lineas (her debut as presenter and first TP de Oro out of four as best presenter) and Ding Dong.
 Mayra also returned to film in 1978 with Donde Hay Patrón..., starring alongside Manolo Escobar.
 After becoming a Spanish citizen, Mayra turned to radio as one of the original announcers on the new station Antena 3 (now defunct).
 Along with other presenters she appeared on the children's show Sabadabada, later titled Dabadabada.
 She left Dabadabada in 1982 when she was chosen by Chicho Ibáñez Serrador as a substitute for Kiko Ledgard, the famous host of Un, dos, tres... responda otra vez, who had suffered a near-fatal accident.
 Mayra won the audience over and remained with the program for six years, longer than any other host, earning three more TP awards for best host.